 Congratulations on your pregnancy!

-Did you know you can choose where you go for your maternity services? for information on your pregancy and birth choices please click here.
+Did you know you can choose where you go for your maternity services?
+For information on your pregnancy and birth choices please click here.
 To register for pregnancy care with one of our community midwife teams, please use the online self-referral form at the bottom of this page.

 What should I do first?

 To learn more about the screening choices you will be offered during your pregnancy and after your baby is born, please contact your GP or please click here to download a useful booklet.
 It explains the different types of test available and what the tests are looking for.
 It will also help prepare you for discussions with your midwife or doctor so that you can ask the questions that are important to you.